-Submitter's Funding Request:

-As monotherapy for use in patients with anaplastic lymphoma kinase (ALK)-positive advanced (not amenable to curative therapy) or metastatic nonsmall cell lung cancer (NSCLC)
+Submitter's Funding Request: As monotherapy for use in patients with anaplastic lymphoma kinase (ALK)-positive advanced (not amenable to curative therapy) or metastatic non-small cell lung cancer (NSCLC)

-Submitted By:

-Pfizer Canada Inc.

-Manufactured By:
+Submitted By: Manufactured By:

-Pfizer Canada Inc.
+Pfizer Canada Inc. Pfizer Canada Inc.

-NOC Date:

-April 25, 2012

-Resubmission Date:
+NOC Date: Resubmission Date:

-October 23, 2012
+April 25, 2012 October 23, 2012

-Initial Recommendation Issued:
+Initial Recommendation: Final Recommendation:

-March 7, 2013
+March 7, 2013 May 2, 2013

-PERC RECOMMENDATION

-The pCODR Expert Review Committee (pERC) recommends funding crizotinib (Xalkori) as a second-line therapy for patients with ALK-positive advanced non-small cell lung cancer (NSCLC) conditional on the cost-effectiveness of crizotinib being improved to an acceptable level.
+pERC RECOMMENDATION The pCODR Expert Review Committee (pERC) recommends funding crizotinib (Xalkori) as a second-line therapy for patients with ALK-positive advanced non-small cell lung cancer (NSCLC) with ECOG performance status ≤ 2 , conditional on the cost-effectiveness of crizotinib being improved to an acceptable level.
 The Committee made this recommendation because the Committee was confident of the net clinical benefit of crizotinib in patients who received one prior chemotherapy and because it aligns with patient values.
-However, the Committee noted that, at the submitted price and best estimates of the incremental cost-effectiveness ratio, crizotinib could not be considered cost-effective compared with standard care.
+However, the Committee noted that, at the submitted price and best estimates of the incremental cost-effectiveness ratio, crizotinib may not be cost-effective compared with standard care given the continuing uncertainty in the range of cost-effectiveness estimates.
 Funding crizotinib as a first-line therapy for patients with ALK-positive advanced NSCLC was not recommended because the Committee was not confident of the net clinical benefit of crizotinib due to limitations in the evidence currently available from clinical trials.

-POTENTIAL NEXT STEPS FOR STAKEHOLDERS

-Pricing Arrangements to Improve Cost-Effectiveness

-Given pERC was satisfied there is a net clinical benefit of crizotinib, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of crizotinib to an acceptable level.

-Implementation of Crizotinib and ALK Testing

-Because use of crizotinib requires patients to have ALK-positive advanced or metastatic NSCLC, diagnostic testing for ALK will need to be implemented side-by-side with funding for crizotinib.
+POTENTIAL NEXT STEPS FOR STAKEHOLDERS Pricing Arrangements to Improve Cost-Effectiveness Given pERC was satisfied there is a net clinical benefit of crizotinib, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of crizotinib to an acceptable level. pERC noted that jurisdictions may want to consider the impact of dose adjustments on tablet burden since crizotinib is priced per tablet and not per milligram (e.g. a reduction from 250 mg to 200 mg would not result in a price reduction) and actual use in clinical practice may significantly increase costs.
+Implementation of Crizotinib and ALK Testing Because use of crizotinib requires patients to have ALK-positive advanced or metastatic NSCLC, diagnostic testing for ALK will need to be implemented side-by-side with funding for crizotinib.
+Time-Limited Need for Crizotinib At the time of implementing a funding recommendation for crizotinib, jurisdictions may consider addressing the short-term, time-limited need for crizotinib for patients who are currently receiving second line treatment; who have recently relapsed on a second-line treatment; or who have recently completed a second line treatment. pERC noted that this time- limited access should be for patients who otherwise meet the eligibility